mezarin/application-stack-starters-test/jpa/README.md

 odo push
 ```

-Link the application to the Postgres service.
+Link the application to the Postgresql service.
 This creates an empty secret called: mysboproj-servicebindingrequest-example-servicebindingrequest.
 It is not until you update the actual service CR instance that the DB key/value pairs are created.

 ```